-Matters may also be reported to the NMSU Office of Institutional Equity or the NMSU Dean of Students for review of NMSU policy violations.
-While these are not a substitute for the criminal justice system, these reports focus on administrative proceedings for both employees and students related to NMSU policy and often are concurrent with any criminal investigation.
-Further, the Office of Institutional Equity is the Title IX office for the NMSU system.
-Students may request supportive measures such as: no contact orders, academic leniency, housing changes, etc., even if they are not ready to pursue an investigation.
-If an accused student or employee is found to have violated NMSU policy, including ARP 3.25 - Prohibition of All forms of Unlawful Discrimination or the Student Social Code of Conduct, such individual may be subject to disciplinary action.
-The level of disciplinary action administered depends on the specific circumstances of the case, but can range from warnings and attendance at mandatory programs up to and including expulsion or termination from NMSU.
-Any NMSU officials who becomes aware that a person has been the victim of a sexual assault or other crime on the NMSU campus is encouraged to assist the person in notifying the police department if the victim so desires, or if the victim is unable to do so (e.g., due to physical or mental incapacitation).
-In no case will any university official discourage reporting of a crime to police when the victim wants to file a report.
+Students who are victims of crimes may also pursue recourse through either the Office of Institutional Equity or the DACC Vice President for Student Services Office.
+While these are not a substitute for the criminal justice system, it affords students the opportunity to have their side heard in a less formal environment.
+If an accused student is found to have violated the Student Code of Conduct (including engaging in forcible or non-forcible sex offenses or other violations), he or she may be subject to disciplinary action.
+The level of disciplinary action administered depends on the specific circumstances of the case, but can range from warnings and attendance at mandatory programs up to and including expulsion from DACC.
+Both the victim and accused are afforded the same opportunities within the student judicial process, including the ability to have others present during disciplinary proceedings, and both shall be informed of the outcome of any campus disciplinary proceedings alleging sexual assault.
+Students interested in this course of action may call the DACC Vice President for Student Service Office at 527-7530, the office responsible for upholding the Student Code of Conduct.
+As always, students may also contact the NMSU Police Department or DACC Security Office for assistance and guidance.

+Any DACC official who becomes aware that a person has been the victim of a sexual assault or other crime on a DACC campus is encouraged to assist the person in notifying the police department if the victim so desires, or if the victim is unable to do so (e.g., due to physical or mental incapacitation).
+In no case shall any DACC official discourage reporting of a crime to police when the victim wants to file a report.

-In addition to police reports, victims of crimes identified under the Violence Against Women Act (VAWA), may file a complaint with the NMSU Title IX Coordinator in the Office of Institutional Equity.
+In addition to police reports, victims of crimes identified under the Violence Against Women Act (VAWA), may file a complaint with the NMSU Title IX Coordinator in the Office of Institutional Equity (OIE).
 These crimes include sexual assault, domestic violence, dating violence, and stalking.